baoboa/pyqt5/doc/html/_sources/metaobjects.txt

 The :func:`~PyQt5.QtCore.Q_ENUMS` and :func:`~PyQt5.QtCore.Q_FLAGS` functions
 declare enumerated types and flag types respectively that are published in the :class:`~PyQt5.QtCore.QMetaObject`.
-The typical use in PyQt5 is to declare symbolic constants that can be used by QML.
+The typical use in PyQt5 is to declare symbolic constants that can be used by QML, and as type of properties that can be set in Qt Designer.

 Each function takes a number of Python type objects that implement the enumerated or flag type.
 For example::